ibm-client-engineering/solution-filenet-aws/docs/2-Prepare/Stage.md

 docker pull icr.io/cpopen/ibm-fncm-operator-bundle:55.10.1
 ```

-If including the IER operator and IER container, also pull those images:
+If including the IER container, also pull that image:

 :::note